usngo/DRAGONS_tutorials/README.md

 ## Before you try the notebooks:

 - [x] Install DRAGONS by creating a anaconda environment.
-Details can be found on the [Gemini Data Processing Software](https://www.gemini.edu//observing/phase-iii/understanding-and-processing-data/Data-Processing-Software) webpage.
+Detailed instructions can be found on the [Gemini Data Processing Software](https://www.gemini.edu//observing/phase-iii/understanding-and-processing-data/Data-Processing-Software) webpage.

-- [x] Add the Conda DRAGONS environment to your Jupyter notebook.
-The following commands were tested and worked:
+- [x] Add the Conda DRAGONS environment to your Jupyter notebook by installing the following packages:

    ```
    conda install -n dragons nb_conda_kernels ipykernel